24/7 CONTROL ROOM: CALL OR WHATSAPP ON +27 64 543 0644

 After the Municipality approves the application, a Not-For-Profit Company (NPC) is established, and a board is elected.
 The NPC must register for VAT, open a bank account, and be registered as a vendor with the Municipality, among other requirements.
 All these procedures must be completed before any payment is made to the SRA by the Municipality.

-Who will manage Siti?
+Who manages Siti?

-Who will monitor Siti’s finances?
+Who monitor Siti’s finances?

-Siti, as an SRA, will operate under the governance of the Companies Act (71 of 2008) and is responsible for managing its own finances.
+Siti, as an SRA, operates under the governance of the Companies Act (71 of 2008) and is responsible for managing its own finances.
 It appoints its own auditors, and the audited financial statements become part of the Municipality's consolidated accounts, subject to review by the Auditor-General.
 Additionally, monthly financial reports are submitted to the Municipality to monitor expenditure and ensure adherence to the budget.
 The SRA will be required to submit a Chairman's report and audited financial statements to the relevant Sub-council within two months of Siti’s Annual General Meeting (AGM) for review.

-Will the payment of the additional rates be mandatory for all properties within the SRA?
+IS the payment of the additional rates be mandatory for all properties within the SRA?

 Yes, if and when the Municipality approves the SRA, all property owners within the Siti boundaries will be required to pay the additional rates.